djkeh/resume/docs/English.md

 * Achievement
   * Analyzed current TOAST Meetup service to find out what the problem is and what should be corrected to enhance work efficiency
   * Conducted V2 project from service planning to development only with ui design and markup support
-  * Managed blog operations such as contacting the author, revising articles and publishing to the blog
+  * Managed quality of blog service by contacting authors, revising and publishing articles

 ##### Unsudowon, Friend Recommendation Event *(Mar 2017 - Jan 2017)*